CESNET/simplesamlphp-module-totp/README.md

 After logging in with username: `student`, password: `studentpass`, you will be challenged for TOTP.
 `4HX4WBKVIJWDUV5I` is a secret key that can be generate by visiting `/simplesaml/module.php/totp/generate_token.php`

-A random one will be generated everytime.
-You can also use the QR code to register your IdP with apps such as FreeOTP or Google Authenticator etc.
+A random one will be generated on the first load and saved in the session.
+A new token is generated when the page is visited with a fresh session.
+You can use the QR code to register your IdP with apps such as FreeOTP, Google Authenticator etc.

 **NOTE**: for TOTP to work you **MUST** ensure that the clock on your server is in sync.
 If it is not, a matching token will never be generated and authentication will fail.